List your property

 Disadvantages

-Cheap accommodation in Helsinki, Finland
+Cheap student accommodation in Helsinki, Finland

 https://erasmusplay.com/en/search/helsinki.html?sort=cheapest

-FAQs about an Erasmus in Helsinki
+FAQ about an Erasmus in Helsinki

 How much does it cost to live in Helsinki as a student?

-The cost of living in Helsinki can be quite expensive, most students usually spend, on average, € 700-900 per month.
-This amount depends, to a large extent, on the price of your accommodation.
+The cost of living in Finland's capital can be quite high.
+Most students spend an average of €1,000-1,200 per month.
+This amount largely depends on the price of your accommodation.

-How's student life in Helsinki?
+What’s student life like in Helsinki?

 How much does student accommodation cost in Helsinki?